embrace-community/embrace-dapp/README.md

 <img src="https://lets.embrace.community/logos/ens.png" style="height: 50px;" />
 </div>

-_We have made use of ENS in 5 places within our app.
-The specific location for the ENS React component is: **/frontend/components/EnsAvatar.tsx.** Please see these screenshots:_
+_We have made use of ENS in 5 places within our app, however the ENS domains & avatars will only load when we use the Goerli network (where our contracts are also deployed).
+The specific location for the ENS React component is: **/frontend/components/EnsAvatar.tsx.** Please see below for the Goerli network screenshots:_

 <div>
 <img src="https://lets.embrace.community/screenshots/ens-2.png" style="width: 45%;" />